-Liver Failure Overview
+Liver Failure

-Acute liver failure, also known as fulminant hepatic failure, can cause serious complications, including excessive bleeding and increasing pressure in the brain.
+Acute liver failure, also known as fulminant hepatic failure, can cause serious complications, including bleeding and increased pressure in the brain.
 It’s a medical emergency that requires hospitalization.
 Depending on the cause, acute liver failure can sometimes be reversed with treatment.
 In many situations, though, a liver transplant may be the only cure.

 Symptoms